nm3224/ads-fall2023-project2-group2/README.md

 + **Contribution statement**:
 	+ Yichuan created the UI, created server, rewriting code to shinnyApp's format,
-	+ Yucheng made the heat maps, cleanned and combined the dataset of diaster and housing, committed files on github,
+	+ Yucheng made the heat maps, cleanned and combined the dataset of diaster and housing, committed files on github, +Jingxuan selected the dataset for the project, created plots, and designed the UI and server for the 'Frequency' section of the app,
 	+ Julia kicked off EDA to determine the goal for the user and plots to create and created a couple plots,
-	+ Arnulfo, Noreen, and Jingxuan created plots, and Noreen assisted with the Github repo.
+	+ Arnulfo, Noreen created plots, and Noreen assisted with the Github repo.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.